 The relevant experiences and outcomes linked to the Curriculum for Excellence can be found in the supporting documents ‘Ideas for Teachers’ contained within the Teaching Materials box and in Teaching Ideas in the Resource Bank.

-Whose Town? is available on free CD or find it on Glow.
+Whose Town? is available on free CD.

 Whose Town? could be used in a number of ways, including:

 • Independent pupil work through the Pupil route looking for specific information, developing note-taking and note-making skills